jesselawson/getting-started-with-rust/content/chapter3/2-return-a-string.md

 }
 ```

-Changing the return value to a `String` is easy enough, but I want to take this
+Changing the return value to a `String` is good, but I want to take this
 function a different way.
-Instead of just getting our version--which would mean
+Instead of just getting our version&mdash;which would mean
 we would create separate functions for all of the other manifest values we want
-to retrieve--let's replace `get_version()` with a function that returns more
+to retrieve&mdash;let's replace `get_version()` with a function that can
-than just one value from the manifest file.
+retrieve more than just one value from the manifest file.

 When the `usage()` function prints the banner, I want it to print something like
 this: